-Parts made of High Strength Steel (590-980 MPa) must be installed as a complete part.
-No sectioning is allowed unless a procedure is provided in the body repair manual.
-This high-strength steel requires special welding equipment, procedures and settings.
+Certain parts made of High Strength Steel (590-980 MPa) must be installed as a complete part.
+Refer to "Parts Sectioning (Cut and Joint) Guidelines" in the body repair manual for complete information.
+High-strength steel requires special welding equipment, procedures, and settings.
 See the welding section of the appropriate body repair manual.
 Failure to use the proper equipment or follow the proper procedures can result in an unsafe repair.